Buy Fly By Night

 Terry Brown first worked with the group when he remixed the debut album for larger release (the original pressings for Rush were only 3500 copies).
 Impressed by his talents, the group asked him to produce their sophomore effort, Fly By Night.
 This album was recorded in bits and pieces between the group’s various gigs on the tour circuit over the Winter of 74-75.
 Aside from his percussive talents, Peart (an avid reader) had many lyrical ideas which made him chief (and eventually sole) lyricist and added more dimensions to the group’s sound and imagination.
 However, with the exception of one extended suite and one acoustic folk tune, Fly By Night stayed pretty much within the heavy rock/blues bounds established on the debut album, but with a richer, hi-fidelity sound.

-In contrast, Caress of Steel, showed the group quickly moving towards progressive rock with two mult-part suites accompanying three traditionally arranged rock tracks.
+In contrast, Caress of Steel, showed the group quickly moving towards progressive rock with two multi-part suites accompanying three traditionally arranged rock tracks.
 These longer pieces used various textures and sonic dynamics to portray the desired dramatic effect, which worked in some places but not so much in others.
 The group was very ambitious and enthusiastic about this third album, following the commercial triumph of the second, but it sold fewer copies and has become one of Rush’s most overlooked recordings.
 Both Fly by Night and Caress of Steel were recorded at the state-of-the-art Toronto Sound Studios on 24-track analog tape, which would remain the highest professional recording standard through the mid 1990s.
 Including these two albums, Brown would produce ten consecutive releases by Rush through 1982’s Signals.

 Fly By Night by Rush